 The sessions are interwoven by a series of keynote speeches by industrial managers and scholars about the hottest R&D topics and some practical and cross-disciplinary tools to help PhD students with their current and future challenges.
 A networking dinner concludes the first day.

-Due to generous funding provided by RADMA, the R&D Management Association, students admitted to the PhD Colloquium are not expected to pay the Registration fee.
+Due to generous funding provided by RADMA, the R&D Management Association, students admitted to the PhD Colloquium are not expected to pay any registration fee to attend the Colloquium.

 To register to the Ph.D.
 Colloquium, please click on the following link.